JD Spicer Zeb Solicitors Banner Image

 The police have seized my property; can I get this back?

 Items that have been seized as part of the investigation should be returned to you if they no longer require them as part of this matter.
-We can help you to contact the police to make enquiries in this regard to get updates in regards to the progress of your case and whether certain items can be returned or not.
+We can help you to contact the police to make enquiries in this regard to get updates on the progress of your case and whether certain items can be returned or not.

 What happens when the investigation ends?